Serving Memphis, TN & Surrounding Areas(901) 657-3373

 Why Choose Us

 Commercial kitchen work has different standards than residential or general commercial — health code compliance, slip resistance ratings, chemical resistance, and thermal shock resistance for areas near ovens and fryers.
-We know Shelby County health code requirements, we use USDA-compatible coating systems, and we schedule around your service hours. manufacturer-recommended, and experienced with Memphis restaurant operations.
+We know Shelby County health code requirements, we use USDA-compatible coating systems, and we schedule around your service hours.
+We use manufacturer-recommended systems and are experienced with Memphis restaurant operations.

 See all our commercial floor services at Commercial Epoxy Flooring.